 Also be prepared to negotiate the price with drivers, because even if the car has a metre, some drivers are willing to negotiate a fixed price.
 It is important to have a good attitude when taking a taxi.
 There are drivers who won’t chat too much, but some of them will act as your best friend during the ride.
 They’ll talk about almost everything, and they can be a good source of information about where to go in Cuba, places to eat and many more.

 These are the official taxi for tourists, mostly in yellow and they are state run.
 This means that the drivers have to pay the state a monthly rent to use the car.

 This is the type of taxi you’ll find at the airport once you arrive on the island.
 The range of cars goes from Lada to Mercedes.
 Most of them offer some comfort to the traveler such as air conditioning and safety belts.

-Even if the car have a taximeter, the driver will prefer to keep it off.
-For travelers this is an opportunity to negotiate like a local would do it.
 The minimum payment they expect is 5 CUC, but you should know the distance you are traveling to get a fair price.
 A ride from the airport to Havana is about 30 CUC.
 Be aware that sometimes you’ll get very different prices for similar distances.

-Find them outside restaurants and touristic places.
+You can find them outside restaurants and touristy places.

 Some travelers rush to take this type of taxi in Havana, but in fact, you can find them in other cities.
 And the ride will be cheaper than in the capital!